|

 also determine the price approximately like clarity does

-(The above pictue and information is mostly from wikipedia.org, and therefore free fro reuse)
+(The above picture and information is mostly from wikipedia.org, and therefore

 Some more information about opals